 2. The Mysterious Affair at Styles

 Poirot encounters what today would be called a serial killer.
 My first Poirot and hence the book that got me hooked.
 Also, it’s a book where you can’t apply the usual logic that will find the majority of Christie’s murderers.
+A true classic that no one has a bad word about.

 Again, another book where you almost certainly won’t guess the murderer – a masterpiece in deception by Christie.
 Just don’t be put off by the slightly twee title – this is a blood-soaked mystery – at least it’s the grumpy old miser who gets killed.